Learning Theme: Self-discovery

 - Community-driven residential and advisory programs including health and wellness and a focus on team-building in outdoor activities;

-- A year-long Forge Seminar Class focusing on the development of the five Essential Skills;
+- A year-long Freshman Seminar Class focusing on the development of the five Essential Skills;

 - Cross-discipline content connections in all classes;